AnimalLogic/StudioExample/README.md

   float size=1;
 }
 ```
-When AL_USDMaya comes across prims with schemas, it will check if the found schema is of a derived type from Typed and if it is, AL_USDMaya will attempt to find the corresponding translator by asking each translator if it supports this derived schema type.
+When AL_USDMaya comes across a prim with a type, it will check if the found type is derived from Typed, if it is, AL_USDMaya will attempt to find the corresponding translator by asking each translator if it supports this derived schema type.
 If one is found, the search stops and the prim is translated by the found translator.

 ### Some tips and gotchas:
 To test the health of your schemas library I would recommend to test the following things: